way0utwest/ZeroDowntime/readme.md

 The 01 and 02 files will create a database and set up the objects needed.
 The 08 is used while the app is running to demo an error.

 The other modules follow a format where the first file (10, 20, 30, etc.) is code that might cause errors and downtime.
 The other files show multiple deployments in a zero downtime process.
+For the first demo, the splitting the name, there are three deployments, which are in files (11, 12, 13).